percona/percona-server-mongodb-operator/architecture.md

 To provide high availability the Operator uses [node affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to run MongoDB instances on separate worker nodes if possible, and the database cluster is deployed as a single Replica Set with at least 3 nodes.
 If a node fails, the pod with the mongod process is automatically re-created on another node.
 If the failed node was hosting the primary server, the replica set initiates elections to select a new primary.
 Tf the failed node was running the Operator, Kubernetes will restart it another node, so normal operation will not be interrupted.

 Client applications should use a mongo+srv URI for the connection.
-This allows the drivers (3.6 and up) to retrieve the list of replica set members from DNS SRV entries without having to list hostnames for the dynamicly assigned nodes.
+This allows the drivers (3.6 and up) to retrieve the list of replica set members from DNS SRV entries without having to list hostnames for the dynamically assigned nodes.

 **Note:** *The Operator uses security settings which are more secure than the default Percona Server for MongoDB setup.
 The initial configuration contains default passwords for all needed user accounts, which should be changed in the production environment, as stated in the [installation instructions](./psmdb-operator.install.md).*